What are the 11 Indigenous tribes of Quebec?

 7. The Mohawks

-Settled mainly in Kahnawake, Kanesatake and Akwesasne, the Mohawks are known for their cultural resistance and their role in the construction of skyscrapers.
+Primarily settled in Kahnawake, Kanesatake, and Akwesasne, the Mohawks are known for their cultural resistance and their role in skyscraper construction.

-The Abenaki live in southern Quebec and are distinguished by their rich craft tradition and history of resistance.
+The Abenakis live in southern Quebec and are distinguished by their rich artisanal tradition and their history of resistance.

 9. The Maliseet